 - Follow the on-screen instructions to complete the setup.

-If you’re still having issues connecting your Google Home to the WiFi, try removing other network devices.
-Bandwith can often be an issue if you have too many devices connected to the same network.
+If you’re still having issues connecting your Google Home to the Wi-Fi, try removing other network devices.
+Bandwidth can often be an issue if you have too many devices connected to the same network.
 You can experience issues like buffering, delays, and missing responses from Google Home.

-Last, you can try resetting your wireless router and your Google Home if you’re still having issues with a connection.
+Finally, you can try resetting your wireless router and your Google Home if you’re still having issues with a connection.
 This can clear any temporary issues causing connectivity problems.
-To reboot your Google Home smart speaker, unplug its power cord from the wall.
-Wait 60 seconds, then reconnect it.
-Follow these same steps to reset your wireless router.

 Integrate Your Smart Home Devices with Your Google Home